 5. To qualify, a patient needs to be diagnosed by a physician as having one of the following debilitating medical conditions that is specifically identified in the law:

 6. Once certified, patients may choose to voluntarily register with the state authorization database — effective July 01, 2016.
-Qualified patients choosing to register with the authorization database, will ensured legal protection from arrest and prosecution, in addition to a tax break as medical marijuana is sale tax free.
-Individuals who choose to register, will receive a recognition I.D. card.
+Qualified patients choosing to register with the authorization database, will be ensured legal protection from arrest and prosecution, in addition to a tax break as medical marijuana is sale tax-free.
+Individuals who choose to register will receive a recognition I.D. card.

 7. To register, a patient MUST have a Medical Marijuana Authorization Form completed by the authorizing health care practitioner.